silverbulletmd/silverbullet/website/Template Sets.md

+> **warning** Experimental
+> This is still an experimental idea.
+These templates may change, be renamed etc. prepare yourself for breakage.

 This is an attempt at collecting useful, reusable templates so you don’t have to reinvent the wheel.

-The most convenient ways to use them is using [[Federation]].
+While you may just copy & paste these templates to your own space, the most convenient ways to use them is using [[Federation]].
 This will synchronize these templates into your space and make them available for use instantly.

-To set this up, add this to your [[SETTINGS]]:
+To set this up, add the following this to your [[SETTINGS]]:

 ```yaml
 federate: